-“The fact that your government felt it necessary to create the CERB is a damning statement on the damage done by restrictions on EI coverage and benefits that have been introduced over the years have done” Larry Brown, NUPGE President
+“The fact that your government felt it necessary to create the CERB is a damning statement on the damage done by the restrictions on EI coverage and benefits that have been introduced over the years” Larry Brown, NUPGE President

 Ottawa (12 June 2020) — As the first people to receive the Canada Emergency Response Benefit (CERB) approach the end of their 16 weeks of benefits, the federal government needs to ensure that people who are unable to work still have access to income support.
 That was the message from the National Union of Public and General Employees (NUPGE) in a letter to the federal Minister of Finance and the federal Minister of Employment, Workforce Development and Disability Inclusion.